top of page

 My pace slowed when I entered the professional world.

 The trouble was, while my reading stalled, my TBR pile continued to grow.
-What was once a manageable garden shrub is now a metaphorical Mirkwood of unread books creeping around my home office and strangling my Kindle.
+What was once a manageable garden is now a Mirkwood of unread books creeping around my home office and strangling my Kindle.

 TIP 1.
 MAKE A LIST

-When my TBR started growing wild, I (luckily) had the foresight to make an electronic alphabetical list (by author) of all the books I owned and in what format.
+When my TBR started getting wild, I (luckily) had the foresight to make an electronic alphabetical list (by author) of all the books I owned and in what format.
 I then highlighted the entries as I read them.
 I also kept a separate list of all the books and authors I heard about that I wanted to read.

 As my TBR grew I made sure to keep these lists up to date, even knowing that I wouldn’t get to many of the titles or authors for months or even years.